I have a fantastic antique painted dresser makeover to share with you today!

 When all of that was finished, I wiped a bit of Hemp Oil onto the front legs and drawer fronts that I kept stained, just to revive and refresh that wood.

-Here it is all finished!
+Here is the antique dresser all finished!

 Isn’t she classy?!

-I love how the transfer really does look like watercolor–just like its name!
 People keep asking me if I painted the flowers on, that’s how realistic it looks.

-So, I think my little color experiment worked out ok!
 I know purple may not be the color for everyone, but I think this dresser still is elegant and classy enough that it will have a wide appeal.

 Thanks for joining me today, and Happy Painting!